CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day04-intro-to-js/README.md

 ### Primitives Data Type
 **Pass-by-Value**
-when you declare a variable and pass it to a function, a *copy* of the variable is passed, not the original object in memory.
+When you declare a variable and pass it to a function, the value of the variable is passed, the variable cannot be reassigned within the function.

+**IMPORTANT NOTE:** If you pass a variable pointing to a non-primitive type into a function, like an object, then the value passed is a reference to that object, not a copy of the object.
+So, if you modify the object by changing its properties within the function, the variable in the outer scope will still refer to the same **now modified** object.
+This will be an important consideration when we work with React later on in the course.

 ![toilet-paper-undefined-null](https://i.imgur.com/aorgaMH.png)